palashsharma891/Alien-Invasion-Game/README.md

 # Alien-Invasion-Game

-This project was inspired from the book "Python Crash Course", byt Eric Matthes.
+This project was inspired from the book "Python Crash Course", by Eric Matthes.
 The description of the project given in the book is:

 > In the Alien Invasion project (Chapters 12, 13, and 14), you’ll use the
 > Pygame package to develop a 2D game in which the aim is to shoot down a